vikasvijigiri/QBS_Harper_Collins/README.md

 Step 2: conda activate ./venv

-Step 3: Create a .env file and store the openAI api key under the variable OPENAI_API_KEY
+Step 3: Fill the .env file with the openAI api key under the variable OPENAI_API_KEY

 Step 4: pip install -r requirements.txt  (Install all the prerequisites)